 Students will learn basic metrology.
 Precision layout, indirect, and direct measurement will be included.
 Geometric tolerancing and how GDT features are measured will be covered.

-CIM 118 (4 credits) Lathe and Vertical Milling Machining I
+Lathe and Vertical Milling Machining I

 This course introduces students to the lathe and vertical milling machine.
 Students are exposed to a wide variety of related operations.